vabarbosa/vb-fdgebhhdf_Quantum-Computing/README.md

 # Quantum-Computing
-Toy models in Qiskit: Grover's algorithm with unknown number of solutions and arbitrary qubits
+Toy models in Qiskit: Grover's algorithm with unknown number of solutions and arbitrary number of qubits

 ## Grover's algorithm for $n$ qubits with unknown number of solutions